commitd/invest-server/documentation/docs/server.extension-points.md

 ```

-If you have multiple component you need to hook up, or you want some more complex profile/configuration decisions, you could put them in their own configuration class and `@Import` it:
+If you have multiple components you need to hook up, or you want some more complex profile/configuration decisions, you could put them in their own configuration class and `@Import` it:
 ```
 @Configuration
 @Import(MyPluginConfig.class)